mwmbl/book/content/page/architecture/_index.md

 home page with information about the Mwmbl community.

+### Deprecating api.mwmbl.org

+We will also deprecate `api.mwmbl.org` and the API will be hosted at `xx.mwmbl.org/api/v1/`.
+This is part of the change to combine the API and front-end code using Django and Django Ninja.

 ## Index Layout
 The following diagram describes how the index is laid out: